raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 - DivideByZeroError
 - ValueError
-- SenseHatError or a subclass - `InvalidGainError`, `InvalidGainError`
+- SenseHatError TODO need to link to the sense hat docs
 --- /task---

 ## Logging